rc3500/ha-amber-deye-smappee-trading/README.md

 ## Installation

 1. Copy the contents of `energy_trading.yaml` into your `packages/` directory (or integrate into your `configuration.yaml`).
-2. Update the entity IDs to match your specific setup (do a find and replace for `5130018050` to match your Smappee serial, and update your Deye prog entities).
+2. Update the entity IDs to match your specific setup (do a find and replace for `5130018050` to match your Smappee serial, and update your Deye prog entities and grid meter names).
 3. Create a new dashboard view and paste the contents of `dashboard.yaml`.
 Ensure you have Mushroom Cards and Power Flow Card Plus installed via HACS.

 ## Important Notes on Configuration